rackerlabs/support-how-to/content/account-management/managing-role-based-access-control-rbac.md

 When new users are created, a temporary password is assigned to them.
 They should change the temporary password at their first login.

-Also, new users must be informed that they have been added to the account.
-Rackspace does not notify them automatically.
-You can use the following text to notify your users:
+Also, new users are informed that they have been added to the account by an email they receive from Rackspace.
+In the email, they are given instructions about registering as a user of the account.

-   **Your access to this account has changed.
-You have been added as a new user, and you must update your credentials (password) as soon as possible.
-See *name* for your temporary access information.**

 ### Create new users